GBlanch/MongoDB-Python-Developer-Path/README.md

 &nbsp;
 &nbsp;

-In these courses, I learnt the hands-on core skills of building modern applications with Python using MongoDB as a database:
+In these courses from [_MongoDB University_](https://learn.mongodb.com/), I learnt the hands-on core skills of building modern applications with Python using MongoDB as a database:

 ### 1. Start Here - Intro to MongoDB:
    - This unit gives an overview of MongoDB fundamentals, from the document model to CRUD operations to indexing, that you will learn during the Introduction to MongoDB course.